containers/podman/docs/source/markdown/podman-machine-init.1.md

 #### **\-\-ignition-path**

-Fully qualified path of the ignition file
+Fully qualified path of the ignition file.

+If an ignition file is provided, the file will be copied into the user's CONF_DIR and renamed.
+Additionally, no SSH keys will be generated nor will a system connection be made.
+It is assumed that the user will do these things manually or handle otherwise.

 #### **\-\-image-path**